 Abbreviations – Ph.D.s, BAs

-This information is from the Effective Business Writing class.
-If you’re looking for ways to improve your communication skills, register for one of the public classes we offer.
+This information is from our Business Writing training classes.
+If you’re looking for ways to improve through other communication skills training classes, register for one of the public classes we offer.
 Click for more information.

 Subscribe to the IC weekly newsletter for tips and advice on your communication skills!

 Effective communication is empowering.
 Get started on your path to being more clear, brief, and effective.Upcoming Classes